fzzyhmstrs/iat/README.md

 ### This is a tool for use with [Amethyst Imbuement](https://www.curseforge.com/minecraft/mc-mods/amethyst-imbuement), and requires *AI* to be included in order to function.

 A tool for modpack developers or other users that want imbuing recipes for all vanilla style enchantments that don't already have an imbuing recipe.
-Recipes are generated via command and saved to the config folder, where the user can modify them and move them to a datapack as needed.
+Recipes are generated via command and saved to the config folder (config > amethyst_imbuement > imbuing_recipes), where the user can modify them and move them to a datapack as needed.

 Recipe generation is semi-randomized, with general selections made based on the enchantment targets as well as the level requirements of the enchantment.